 "I have had a love for photography for many years but more recently a particular interest in art photography to create unique photos.
 I had a creative vision to not merely capture a realistic rendition or mere representation of the subject, but aim to produce a more personal, maybe evocative or atmospheric impression with my photos that might go beyond realism.
 I have a special interest in fine art photography, and often take photos to use in composites to create an work of art or symbolism which can be interpreted in many different ways"

-Charlaine currently lives and works in Witbank, South Africa with her husband and regularly visits her four children and two (almost three) grandchildren.
+Charlaine currently lives and works in Witbank, South Africa with her husband and regularly visits her four children and three grandchildren.

 Find me online: